 Our state-of-the art amenities facilitate our world-class research

-Our cutting-edge drug and vaccine discovery and development resources are also available to external research groups and industry.
+Our impressive facilities, resources and services are also available to external research groups and industry.

-Explore our facilities and resources below, and if you’d like more information on any of our services, please get in touch.
+Explore our facilities and resources below, and if you’d like more information on any of our services, please get in touch with our Business team: firstname.lastname@example.org

 - ready to use enzymes